Himmu5/linkedin-bot/README.md

    - Check if your LinkedIn app has the correct permissions
    - Ensure your redirect URI matches exactly

-2. **OpenAI API Errors**
+2. **Gemini API Errors**
-   - Verify your OpenAI API key is correct
+   - Verify your Gemini API key is correct
-   - Check your OpenAI account has sufficient credits
+   - Check your Google AI Studio account
-   - Ensure you have access to GPT-3.5-turbo
+   - Ensure you have API access enabled

 3. **Posts Not Appearing**
    - Check LinkedIn's API rate limits